Archiving Assistance

 It was a great way to spend a Sunday afternoon, in good company, with everyone having Cubs in common.

-As we often noted in our Centenary reporting we’re delighted with the support we received over the Centenary year.
+As we often noted in our Centenary reporting we’re delighted with the support we received over the Centenary year (and since).
 In the case of this update, it was especially pleasing to see senior former members sharing their stories and beavering away over photographs.
 For the ladies, their afternoon had a different format and, although they did reminisce, an occasion where former lady Cub leaders were together at one event was unique.
 Here are some pictures of the day:

 | |